 If you have already added sawdust to your soil, you can counter the problem by adding finished compost to your soil.

 The nitrogen in the compost will offset some of the carbon in the sawdust.
 In turn, the bacteria in the compost will speed up the process of decomposing the sawdust.

 Pure uncomposted sawdust should not be used as a fertilizer.
 As mentioned above, sawdust does not contain a significant amount of nitrogen (it also contains very little phosphorus or potassium).

 Plants need nitrogen in large amounts for proper growth.
 A lack of nitrogen will lead to chlorosis (yellow) leaves, stunted growth, and other problems in plants.

 For more information on nitrogen and other soil nutrients, check out my article on NPK ratio and what it means.

-Yes, if you put sawdust over grass and weeds, it will kill them by smothering them.
-This works just like any other mulch would – a thick layer of mulch will cause a lack of air and sunlight, which will kill grass and weeds eventually.
+If you put sawdust over plants (such as grass and weeds), it will kill them by smothering them.
+This works just like any other mulch would: a thick layer of mulch causes a lack of air and sunlight, which will kill grass and weeds eventually.

-As mentioned above, sawdust in soil can leach nitrogen when mixed in.
-However, this is not such a problem if it is used as mulch over the top of soil and not mixed in.
+As mentioned above, sawdust in soil can tie up nitrogen when mixed in.
+However, this is not such a problem if sawdust is used as mulch over the top of soil and not mixed in.

 Now you have a much better idea of how to compost sawdust.
 You also know about its other uses, and how not to use it in the garden.